 Air quality sinks to ‘severe’ in haze-shrouded New Delhi

-A thick haze of polluted air hung over India's capital Tuesday, with authorities trying to tackle the problem by sprinkling water to settle dust and banning some construction.
+A thick gray haze blanketed India's capital on Tuesday, with authorities attempting to reduce the pollution by sprinkling water to settle dust and banning some construction.

-The air quality index exceeded 400, about eight times the recommended maximum, according to the state-run Central Pollution Control Board.
+The air quality index exceeded 400, considered "severe" and about eight times the recommended maximum, according to the state-run Central Pollution Control Board.

+Buildings and monuments in New Delhi were largely obscured by the haze and residents complained of health effects.

+"We can't breathe properly.
+My eyes are burning," said Urmila Devi, who lives in Ghaziabad, one of the capital's most polluted areas.

-Favorable winds had briefly halved that measure of pollutants, but winds blowing from the northwest carried emissions from burning crops in Punjab and Haryana states to New Delhi, leading to high levels of pollution, according to the government's air quality monitoring system SAFAR.
+Favorable winds had briefly halved the level of pollutants, but winds blowing from the northwest carried air-borne particles from burning crops in Punjab and Haryana states to New Delhi, leading again to high levels of pollution, according to the government's air quality monitoring system, SAFAR.

 Air pollution in northern India peaks in the winter due to smoke from agricultural fires.
 Farmers say they are unfairly criticized and have no choice but to burn stubble to prepare their fields for the next crop.

+"We are in the capital of India.
+The government should put more effort into tackling this problem," said Rijil Odamvalappil of Abu Dhabi, who was visiting New Delhi with his wife.

+Some residents say the pollution is so bad that it should be the most important issue for the government.

-Stringent pollution controls have been imposed, such as sprinkling water from high-rises and banning some construction to settle or avoid dust, but the worsening air quality in Delhi has remained persistent.
+Pollution controls have been imposed, such as sprinkling water from high-rises and banning some construction to settle or avoid dust, but the capital's poor air quality has continued amid calls for the government to do more to address the root causes.

-Restrictions on private vehicles meant to reduce emissions were relaxed Monday and Tuesday for 550th birth anniversary celebrations of Guru Nanak, the founder of the Sikh religion.
+Restrictions on private vehicles meant to reduce emissions were relaxed on Monday and Tuesday for the 550th anniversary of the birth of Guru Nanak, the founder of the Sikh religion.

-The pollution crisis affecting 20 million residents is also piling public pressure on the government to tackle the root causes of the persistent haze.

-Doctors in the capital say many of their patients these days are complaining of ailments that stem from the filthy air they breathe.
+Doctors in the city of 20 million people say many of their patients are complaining of ailments related to the filthy air they breathe.

-New Delhi's Chief Minister Arvind Kejriwal has been making fervent appeals on Twitter and through newspaper advertisements, asking residents to do their bit in tackling the pollution problem.
+New Delhi's chief minister, Arvind Kejriwal, has made fervent appeals on Twitter and in newspaper advertisements for residents to help tackle the pollution problem.

+India's top court last week asked the city government, its neighboring states and the federal government to work together to improve air quality.

-World Health Organization data released last year showed India had the world's 10 most polluted cities.
+World Health Organization data released last year showed India had 10 of the world's 20 most polluted cities.

 Comments